clinical-meteor/cookbook/readme.md

 ````

 **Q:  Is there an MSI installer for Windows?**
-Unofficially, yes, but it's support has been discontinued for the time being.
+Unofficially, yes.
+The last released version is 0.6.4.1.
 It can be found here:
 http://win.meteor.com/

 **Q:  When will Windows version become a first class citizen?**